AbyssMarquise/AbyssMarquise/README.md

 - 👋 Hi, I’m @AbyssMarquise
 - 👀 I’m interested in technologies
-- 🌱 I’m currently learning about data
+- 🌱 I’m currently learning about data and javascript framworks
 - 💞️ I’m looking to collaborate on M.E.R.N Stack

 <!---